 You can also select an icon with the joystick.
 Move it to left, right, up, or down to change the highlighting and scroll through lists.
-Then press the ENT on the top of the joystick to select the icon.

-SKIP - Each time you press and release ►► (preset 6), the player skips forward to the beginning of the next track (file in MP3 or WMA mode).
-Press and release

-|◄◄ (preset 5), to skip backward to the beginning of the current track.
+Then press ENT on the top of the joystick to select the icon release ►► (preset 6), the player skips forward to the beginning of the next track (file in MP3 or WMA mode).
+Press and release ✓ (preset 5), to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.